sara-totah/Student-Course-Registration-Management-System/README.md

 •	Registration System -> Database: Delete Course Information from courses table, and all enrollment into this course from course_enrollment table.

 •	Database -> Registration System: Confirmation of Successful Update

 •	Registration System -> Admin: Confirmation of Successful Update

-•	Database ->Registration System: Update the Courses Table Display
+•	Database -> Registration System: Update the Courses Table Display

 5. Edit student